Gerald Haskins: Family and later life

-Haskins had met Dorothy Stanisland in New Zealand, before he had come to Australia.
+Haskins had met Dorothy Stanisland in New Zealand, before he came to Australia.
 For three years he returned on his annual leave to see her, before the couple were married in Sydney in 1913.
 Their homes followed Haskins' jobs, including seven years living in a 'comfortable bungalow' in the temporary town at the Avon dam construction site.
-Four of their six children survived childhood: John (1917—1992), Geoffrey (b.1922), Phillip (b.1924), and Janet (b.1934).
+Four of their six children survived childhood: John (1917–1992), Geoffrey (b.1922), Phillip (b.1924), and Janet (b.1934).
 Their first child, a daughter, was stillborn at eight months, following a motor accident, and an infant daughter, Betty, died after catching poliomyelitis.

 After Haskins retirement, in 1942, the couple moved to a property known as 'Clear Hills', at Duckmaloi near Oberon, where they became well-respected members of the rural community.
 Their eldest son, John, became a prisoner-of-war of the Japanese, and the couple had no news of his fate for three years.
 During that time, the farm was worked with the assistance of six Italian prisoners-of-war, who were treated well by the Haskins family.
 Haskins was to live long enough to see his son return from captivity, in September 1945, but was in poor health by 1946.